jenshoej/serpent-to-openmc-converter/README.md

 The code includes four user functions:

 `build_openmc_model()`
-- returns: model (OpenMC Class), report (`ConversionReport`)
+- returns: model (OpenMC Model class), report (`ConversionReport`, custom class)
 - The model contains the materials, geometry and supported features of the OpenMC Model.
-- The report serves as a description of what the converted OpenMC model contains.
+- The report provides a description of what the converted OpenMC model contains.
 - This function is the default main converter.

 `build_openmc_components()`
-- returns: materials, geometry, stuff
+- returns: materials, geometry, root universe
-- Used if the
+- Gives access to the specific materials and geometry

 `summarize_run_settings()`
 - returns: a report containing the run settings from the Serpent file.
-Can be useful to determine the tallies and run settings for the OpenMC model.
+Useful for choosing similar tallies and run settings for the OpenMC model.

 `plot_model()`
-- Optional function to generate plot(s) of the OpenMC model
+- Generates plot(s) of the OpenMC model

 ## Demonstration

 This code snippet demonstrates using the main converter function `build_openmc_model()`.
-The returned `report` gives a compact description of what was converted.

 ```python
 from pathlib import Path